 As news regarding a proposed project spreads, expectations regarding possible employment opportunities may take root.
-Consequently the areas surrounding the corridor could experience an influx of job seekers.
-It is not possible to accurately predict the amount of job seekers that would flood to the area,
+Consequently the areas surrounding the site could experience an influx of job seekers.
+It is not possible to accurately predict the amount of job seekers that would flood to the area, which could range from a single job seeker to hundreds and thousands of job seekers.